Denver Broncos: 2026 NFL Draft Preview

 Draft Outlook

-Receiver is the priority.
-Egbuka and Concepcion both fit Payton's system.
-If both receivers are gone (unlikely), Pregnon solidifies the interior line.
+Without a first-round pick, Denver will target receivers in Round 2.
+Boston and Concepcion both fit Payton's system.
+Pregnon solidifies the interior line if he falls.
 Payton will take the best offensive player available — he's building around Nix for the next decade.

 Top Prospect Fits